ZeqinYu/ICCV-DeepID2025-Sunlight/readme.md

 @inproceedings{korshunov2025deepid,
-  title={Deepid challenge of detecting synthetic manipulations in id documents}, author={Korshunov, Pavel and Vidit, Amir Mohammadi and Ecabert, Christophe and Shamoska, Nevena and Marcel, S{\'e}bastien and Yu, Zeqin and Tian, Ye and Ni, Jiangqun and Lazarevic, Lazar and Khizbullin, Renat and others}, booktitle={Proceedings of the IEEE/CVF International Conference on Computer Vision (ICCV).
-IEEE}, volume={3}, year={2025}
+  title={Deepid challenge of detecting synthetic manipulations in id documents}, author={Korshunov, Pavel and Vidit, Vidit and Mohammadi, Amir and Ecabert, Christophe and Shamoska, Nevena and Marcel, S{\'e}bastien and Yu, Zeqin and Tian, Ye and Ni, Jiangqun and Lazarevic, Lazar and others}, booktitle={Proceedings of the IEEE/CVF International Conference on Computer Vision}, pages={510--519}, year={2025}
 }